Table of Contents

 Calculating ROP for each product can be time-consuming and challenging, especially if your inventory is patched together from several suppliers or you sell lots of products.
 ShipBob’s cutting-edge inventory management software and analytics tools make it easier than ever.

-ShipBob is an order fulfillment solution that features built-in inventory management software, giving you precise control over your inventory.
-You can check inventory counts at each fulfillment center and set automatic reorder levels, so you are notified when stock is running low.
+ShipBob is an order fulfilment solution that features built-in inventory management software, giving you precise control over your inventory.
+You can check inventory counts at each fulfilment centre and set automatic reorder levels, so you are notified when stock is running low.

 “Off the bat, I liked that I would be able to control multiple warehouses through one page with ShipBob.
 With my old 3PL, I could never just open a page and get the info I wanted.
 I had to click several times, then export it, and try to make sense of it.
 ShipBob lets you manage your inventory while providing important data in a very digestible way.”

 Wes Brown, Head of Operations at Black Claw LLC

 When you outsource fulfilment to ShipBob, all of your data is centralised in one place: your ShipBob dashboard.
 Our software tracks purchasing trends over time to help you with inventory forecasting based on seasonal demand, holidays, and more.

 “ShipBob’s analytics tool is also really cool.
 It helps us a lot with planning inventory reorders, seeing when SKUs are going to run out, and we can even set up email notifications so that we’re alerted when a SKU has less than a certain quantity left.
 There is a lot of value in their technology.”

 Oded Harth, CEO & Co-Founder of MDacne

 ShipBob’s platform doesn’t just help with inventory control and forecasting, but generates powerful analytical reports covering all areas of your business.
 You can get inside the numbers and find new ways to improve supply chain efficiency.